Cousality/Logiq/README.md

 ## Licence

-This project is provided for educational and portfolio purposes.
+This project is for educational and portfolio purposes.